Family separations at the border: Where New York State elected officials stand

 STATE SENATORS

-Sen. Diane Savino (D) says in a statement:
+Sen. Diane Savino (D-NY 23rd District) says in a statement:

 “I’ve spent my entire professional career trying to protect at risk children first as a child case worker, then as Chair of the Committee on Children and Families in the State Senate.
 That is why the audio and images of conditions that children have been subject to at immigration facilities are so appalling.
 Holding children in these facilities without their parents is heartbreaking, cruel and immoral.
 Washington needs to act and needs to do so quickly.
 The ongoing politicization of this issue must stop, and this administration must immediately end this practice and find a solution that protects children and reunites families.”